 The honest truth is: From the vantage point of my creative works, I made a deliberate choice to be one who provokes others with storytelling and illustrations.

 I tell stories and create illustrations about masculine men involved with one another to provoke the viewer.
 I have seen all my life how straight people do not like to see masculine men showing affection towards one another.
 Straight people will accept drag shows and comedies about effeminate gay men.
 And why not?
 Those are non-threatening.
 But, if masculine men are depicted in a story or images showing sexual interest in one another, oh boy, that suddenly becomes very threatening to straight people!
 Some gay men I have encountered also find it uncomfortable to witness masculine men showing sexual interest in one another.
 Gays relegate such masculine men to the pejorative category of being “too butch.”
-For all of these reasons, I choose to provoke the viewer in my stories and illustrations.
+For all of these reasons, I choose to provoke the viewer with my stories and beautifully brutal fearless masculine men images.

-To provoke the viewer, I use six fantasy themes that have been used for decades by other gay male storytellers and illustrators that some today may find troubling and difficult to consider.
+To provoke the viewer, I use several core themes that have been used for decades by other gay male storytellers and illustrators that some today may find troubling and difficult to consider.

 I believe that the French word provocateur (someone who chooses to behave in controversial ways to get a rise out of others so that others will react strongly) is exactly appropriate to describe me in the creative sense.
 But, I choose to have a deliberate purpose behind being controversial.
 I choose to make my audience think about what they are perceiving in my storytelling and my illustrations.